 Rose Hips, photo by Nayuki via Flickr

 The practice of growing hedgerows stems from at least the Medieval times of England and Ireland.
 Hedgerows can increase the beauty, productivity, and biodiversity of a property.
-Discover 10 reasons why this age-old strategy can benefit your suburban property.
+Discover 10 reasons why this age-old strategy is used on permaculture homesteads and how it can benefit your residential property.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

 Ancient Hedge Laying

 The ancient hedgerows of the English and Irish countrysides were used as property boundaries, defense barriers, and livestock paddock dividers.
 Traditional hedge laying is a serious skill, one that has been largely lost over time.
 These old hedgerows were impenetrable and required a lot of maintenance.
 After World War II, skilled laborers were in short supply, and hedgerows largely became unruly.
 Lack of labor coupled with the industrial farming boom, landholders sought to eek out every inch of production, and hedgerows began to disappear.
 Check out these pictures to marvel at the ancient works of art.

 A few discoveries were made as the hedgerows vanished: There was more soil erosion, more pests, more wind, more dust, and far less biodiversity.
 In areas without heavy tree cover, hedgerows had become essential wildlife corridors.
 According to the Royal Society for the Protection of Birds,

 Hedges may support up to 80% of our woodland birds, 50% of our mammals and 30% of our butterflies.
 The ditches and banks associated with hedgerows provide habitat for frogs, toads, newts and reptiles.”